zopefoundation/z3c.table/src/z3c/table/README.txt

 ---------------

 Now that we have some sample data to work with, we can now create a table.
-Since tables are UI components, they use both a context and a request.
+Since tables are UI components, they require both a context and a request.
 These are taken as arguments to the ``Table`` class's constructor.

   >>> from zope.publisher.browser import TestRequest